nhoj/PHTwitter/README.md

     - Can have more than one account.
 Just copy and paste the 5 keys and fill out the necessary information
     - `account_name` is the name of the account to be shown on the web app.
     - __NOTE__:
-        - The contentx of the file are just sample values.
+        - The contents of the file are just sample values.
 They don't work.
 Fill out your own account information

 RUN THE WEB APP